Prevention is Key

 Currently, the only medication approved by the FDA for PrEP is tenofovir disoproxil fumarate (TDF) 300 mg co-formulated with emtricitabine (FTC) 200 mg, known as Truvada®.

-When combined with other prevention strategies including the consistent and correct use of condoms, PrEP is recommended as a prevention option for individuals at higher risk of HIV infection including adult men who have sex with men (MSM), high-risk heterosexual adults, injection drug users (IDU), and adults whose partners live with HIV.
+When combined with other prevention strategies including the consistent and correct use of condoms, PrEP is recommended as a prevention option for individuals at higher risk of acquiring HIV including adult men who have sex with men (MSM), high-risk heterosexual adults, injection drug users (IDU), and adults whose partners live with HIV.

 Why should I take PrEP?

 Without a cure or vaccine currently available for HIV, prevention is key.
 When taken every day as prescribed by a health care provider, PrEP provides a high level of protection against HIV.
 It is even more effective when combined with condoms and other HIV prevention tools.
-In several studies, the risk of getting HIV infection was up to 92% lower for those taking PrEP consistently than for those not taking PrEP.
+In several studies, the risk of HIV was up to 92% lower for those taking PrEP consistently than for those not taking PrEP.